cowpillar/r6-rig-head-turning/README.md

 # Roblox-R6-Rig-with-Head-Turning-Idle-Animation
 An R6 character rig with head tracking for nearby players and an idle animation.
-Modified from SimTek Game Development's R15 rig.
+Modified from <a href="https://youtu.be/UhuL1lQvkjc?si=9dldR9Wbcarw5Yko">SimTek Game Development's R15 rig</a>.